dhar135/Roadmap.sh-Projects/Backend Projects/README.md

 ## Getting Started

-To get started with any of these projects, clone the repository and follow the instructions in the respective project directories.
+To start with any of these projects, clone the repository and follow the instructions in the respective project directories.

 ```sh
 git clone https://github.com/dhar135/Roadmap.sh-Projects.git